-The logo of the manufactory has remained the same – two cross swords, the color kept changing with the times, though.
-There are some historic designs that still continue to be popular like onion shaped cups and saucers.
+The logo of the manufactory has remained the same – two cross swords.
+The color of the logo kept changing with the times, though.
+There are some historic designs that still continue to be popular like onion-shaped cups and saucers.
 The process of porcelain making is no longer proprietary.
-But the process of making colors is still maintained as a secret till date.
-A tour of the visitor center takes you through the history.
-The process of porcelain making in Europe through a video.
+But the process of making colors is still maintained as a secret to date.
+A tour of the visitor center takes you through the history of porcelain artifacts here.
+A process of porcelain making in Europe through a video.
 Followed by a tour of demo areas where the various stages of porcelain making are shown.

-It begins by carving off pieces and a favorite here is quintessential onion shaped cup and saucer, small flowers and decorative faces.
+It begins by carving off pieces.
+A favorite here is the quintessential onion-shaped cup and saucer, small flowers, and decorative faces.
 Some complex pieces that are a combination of many smaller pieces are also shown.
-This is followed by the demonstration of the painting by two different methods – over glazing and under glazing. over glazing is done for floral patterns that are drawn by hand by skilled craftspersons.
+This is followed by the demonstration of the painting by two different methods – overglazing and under glazing.
+Overglazing is done for floral patterns that are drawn by hand by skilled craftspersons.
 Different stages of the glazing are demonstrated at the back of these demo areas.

-Tea, Coffee, Chocolate ceremony is a fascinating activity that they do in their cafeteria.
-Three different types of Meissen Porcelain cups and saucers are kept on the table for every person.
-Along with different types of cakes and special cheesecake of the region.
-Guide explains different shapes of cups like a tall cup for hot chocolate, a wide broad cup for tea and a normal cup for coffee.
-The ceremony begins with chocolate followed by tea and finally coffee.
+The tea, Coffee, and Chocolate ceremony is a fascinating activity that they do in their cafeteria.
+Three different types of cups and saucers are kept on the table for every person.
+Along with different types of cakes and special cheesecakes of the region.
+The guide explains different shapes of cups like a tall cup for hot chocolate, a broad cup for tea, and a normal cup for coffee.
+The ceremony begins with drinks of chocolate followed by tea and finally coffee.
 Various shapes of the pots are also explained.
-The reasons for those shapes like a saucer with a holder inbuilt for the teacup so that it can be used while lying down.
+The reason for those shaped like a saucer with a holder inbuilt for the teacup is so that it can be used while lying down.

-Some exclusive pieces include a 3.5-meter high centerpiece of the dining table, many animals in white porcelain and a musical organ.
-In fact, for a fee, they even play the organ.
-Let the audience understand the difference between the sounds of wooden, metal and porcelain pipes.
-Here and there walls have patterns made from porcelain tiles, some look creative patterns and some look like paintings.
+Some exclusive pieces include a 3.5-meter high centerpiece of the dining table, many animals in white porcelain, and a musical organ.
+In fact, for a fee, they even play the musical organ on sale.
+This lets the audience understand the difference between the sounds of wooden, metal, and porcelain pipes sounds.
+Here and there, walls have patterns made from porcelain tiles.
+Some of them look like creative patterns and some look like paintings.

-At the ground floor, the visitor center has a curio shop and a huge jewelry shop that showcases wearable Meissen porcelain.
+On the ground floor, the visitor center has a curio shop and a huge jewelry shop that showcases wearable ornaments/artifacts.
 Most of us were scared to touch the pieces for they were both fragile and extremely expensive.
-There are broken pieces of porcelain filled in glass boxes creating an aesthetic from them as well.
-There is a modern art center where new age or contemporary artists’ creations of porcelain are showcased.
+There are broken pieces of porcelain filled in glass boxes creating an aesthetic form of them as well.
+There is a modern art center where new-age or contemporary artists’ creations of porcelain are showcased.
 Since we were a group of Indians they enthusiastically told us about the Indian artists who have exhibited their works here.

 You need at least 2 hours for the tour of the facility properly.

-Recommend you read following Travel Blog posts on Germany Tourist Attractions.
+Recommend you read the following travel blog posts on Germany Tourist Attractions.